Should I take my children?

 Of course!
 This is a family event.

-Under 10s are free but you will need to register them when you buy your ticket.
-Each adult can register and bring up to 2 under 10s.
+Under 10s are £1 each.
 We have created a family area at the lower end of the park which is less congested and has flatter ground.
 Please note that the areas closest to Alexandra Palace i.e. the slope and south terrace do get really busy and therefore may not be as suitable for families.

 Please remember that November is a cold month so we advise all visitors to wrap up warm.
 Also the firework display can be noisy and busy so may not be suitable for very young children.